protontypes/open-sustainable-technology/README.md

 - [nhdplusTools](https://github.com/DOI-USGS/nhdplusTools) - This package is a growing set of tools for manipulation of hydrographic data using the NHDPlus data model.
 - [The Safe Water Project](https://github.com/codeforboston/safe-water) - A team of volunteers at Code for Boston who are using data modeling, data visualization and machine learning to predict, visualize, and share data about the presence of hazardous drinking and surface water contaminants in the United States.
 - [HydroFunctions](https://github.com/mroberge/hydrofunctions) - A suite of convenience functions for working with hydrology data in an interactive Python session.
-- [CWATM](https://github.com/PeterBurek/oldCwat) - Represents one of the new key elements of IIASAs Water program to assess water supply, water demand and environmental needs at global and regional level.
 - [The General Lake Model](https://github.com/AquaticEcoDynamics/GLM) - A water balance and one-dimensional vertical stratification hydrodynamic model.
 - [nhdR](https://github.com/jsta/nhdR) - An R interface to the US National Hydrography Dataset.
 - [modflow6](https://github.com/MODFLOW-USGS/modflow6) - Has been widely used by academics, private consultants, and government scientists to accurately, reliably, and efficiently simulate groundwater flow.